 HIV linkage to care: The probability of HIV-related complications and transmission are reduced if patients found to be HIV positive are seen for follow-up care within 30 days of the initial HIV diagnosis.

+HIV Screening: Percentage of patients aged 15-65 at the start of the measurement period who were between 15-65 years old when tested for HIV

 Preventive care and screening: screening for depression and follow-up plan: Patients will be more likely to receive needed treatment and less likely to suffer from the sequelae of depression if they are routinely screened for depression and are provided with a follow-up plan when screened as positive.

+Depression Remission at Twelve Months: The percentage of adolescent patients 12 to 17 years of age and adult patients 18 years of age or older with major depression or dysthymia who reached remission 12 months (+/- 60 days) after an index event

 Dental sealants for children between 6–9 years: Children with moderate to high risk for caries will be less likely to experience dental decay if they are provided sealants on first permanent molars.

-Depression Remission at Twelve Months: The percentage of adolescent patients 12 to 17 years of age and adult patients 18 years of age or older with major depression or dysthymia who reached remission 12 months (+/- 60 days) after an index event

-HIV Screening:Percentage of patients aged 15-65 at the start of the measurement period who were between 15-65 years old when tested for HIV

 Sections A and B: Demographic Characteristics of Prenatal Care Patients